 At the end of the semester, each unspent emergency point will each give you +1 point extra credit.

 You should do your best to debug your own code.
 However, if you're still stuck after half an hour of working on it, you can email me about it.
-Include the error message or other output you are getting, as well as the source code containing the bug.
+Your email should include:

 You may use the IDE of your choice when writing your code.
 I will show you how to use Notepad and the command line to begin with; later in the term, we may cover other options.